Érik Comas: 1993 and 1994: Larrousse

-At the 1994 San Marino Grand Prix Comas was mistakenly waved out of the pits and drove onto the circuit during the red flag which followed the fatal crash of Ayrton Senna.
-Marshals frantically tried to flag Comas down through the Tamburello corner and he narrowly avoided rescue workers and vehicles, including an aid helicopter which had landed at the scene, before bringing his Larrousse to a stop.
-Comas declined to participate in the restart of the race, after witnessing medical staff treating the mortally-injured Senna.
-Senna had previously rushed to Comas's aid when he was knocked unconscious after a serious accident during qualifying for the 1992 Belgian Grand Prix.
+At the 1994 San Marino Grand Prix due to a radio miscommunication Comas was released onto the track during the red flag after Senna had crashed, arriving at the Tamburello corner where he met the workers and vehicles, including an aid helicopter which had landed at the scene.
+Having had to brake hard to avoid hitting either marshals, their vehicles, or the helicopter Comas declined to participate in the restart of the race, after witnessing medical staff treating the mortally-injured Senna.